infominer33/infominer33.github.io/_pages/index.md

 Trading \ technical analysis is the subject I've studied the least, of almost anything, but this is my fastest growing repository (in followers) besides DIDecentralized (surprise surprise).

 My digital transformation tour-guide said that means it should have a heading here.
-Jokes aside, I do plan to study more and build out that site.
-Actually, I've hatched some cool plans to make it awesome!
+Jokes aside, I do plan to study more and build out that site, and have some cool plans to make it awesome!

 * <a href="https://infominer.id/learn-crypto-trading">infominer.id/learn-crypto-trading</a>
   * [Candlesticks](https://infominer.id/learn-crypto-trading/candlesticks/) - All About Candlestick Patterns